 - a.
-Any notices, communications, and appeal materials will be sent electronically using University accounts.
+Any notices, communications, and appeal materials will be sent electronically using university accounts.
 See the Electronic Communication Policy for Students and Applicants in the University Calendar. - b.
-On receiving the written decision, the Appeals and Compliance Coordinator will send a copy to the following individuals: - the appellant and respondent, and their respective advisors, Where an advisor does not have a university account, the appellant and respondent may forward the decision to their advisor. - ii. the Student Conduct Officer, where the Student Conduct Officer's decision was appealed; - iii. the Vice-Provost and Dean of Students; - iv. the Office of General Counsel; and - v. members on the Appeal Panel. - c.
-The Appeals and Compliance Coordinator may provide a copy or excerpts of the decision to any other University unit as may be appropriate to administer the sanction or for other authorised purposes, for example, to units including, but not limited to, the following: - where a sanction is to be noted on the student's central academic record or transcript, the Appeals and Compliance Coordinator will notify the Office of the Registrar; - ii. where a sanction affects the student's academic program, the Appeals and Compliance Coordinator will notify the student's home Faculty; and - iii. in programs jointly offered with another institution, the Appeals and Compliance Coordinator will provide a copy of the decision to the partner - iv. institution when the violation relates to the student's conduct at that partner institution.
+On receiving the written decision, the Appeals and Compliance Coordinator will send a copy to the following individuals: - i. the appellant and respondent, and their respective advisors, Where an advisor does not have a university account, the appellant and respondent may forward the decision to their advisor. - ii. the Student Conduct Officer, where the Student Conduct Officer's decision was appealed; - iii. the Vice-Provost and Dean of Students; - iv. the Office of General Counsel; and - v. members on the Appeal Panel. - c.
+The Appeals and Compliance Coordinator may provide a copy or excerpts of the decision to any other University unit as may be appropriate to administer the sanction or for other authorised purposes, for example, to units including, but not limited to, the following: - i. where a sanction is to be noted on the student's central academic record or transcript, the Appeals and Compliance Coordinator will notify the Office of the Registrar; - ii. where a sanction affects the student's academic program, the Appeals and Compliance Coordinator will notify the student's home Faculty; and - iii. in programs jointly offered with another institution, the Appeals and Compliance Coordinator will provide a copy of the decision to the partner - iv. institution when the violation relates to the student's conduct at that partner institution.

-Any definitions listed in the following table apply to this document only with no implied or intended institution-wide use. [▲Top] Academic Integrity Academic integrity refers to the expectation that every member of an academic community will conduct themselves with the highest standards of ethical conduct.
-A student demonstrates academic integrity by: 1. situating their own work in the larger body of knowledge, properly acknowledging the work of others, 2. accurately distinguishing their own ideas, words images and data from those developed using other sources, and 3. refraining from engaging in any activity that results in unfair academic or other advantage for themselves or others.
-Failing to adhere to academic integrity harms the entire university community, regardless of whether it stems from a lack of skill or lack of alignment with ethical practice.
-Advisor A person who assists an appellant or respondent during the appeal process.
-Assistance may be provided by the Office of the Student Ombuds, Student Legal Services, legal counsel or another advisor as the parties choose.
+Any definitions listed in the implied or intended institution following table apply to this document only with no [A Top] on-wide use.
+Academic Integrity Academic integrity refers to the expectation that every member of an academic community will conduct themselves with the highest standards of ethical conduct.
+A student demonstrates academic integrity by: 1. situating their own work in the larger body of knowledge, properly acknowledging the work of others, 2. accurately distinguishing their own ideas, words images and data from those developed using other sources, and 3. avoiding any activity that results in unfair academic or other advantage for themselves or others.
+Failing to align with the principles of academic integrity harms the entire university community, regardless of whether that failure stems from a lack of knowledge or skill, or an attempt to gain unfair academic or other advantage.
+Advisor An individual who assists an appellant or respondent during the appeal process.
+Assistance may be provided by the Office of the Student Ombuds, Student Legal Services, legal counsel or another advisor chosen by the parties.
 Appeals and Compliance Coordinator The person responsible for administration of the Student Academic Misconduct Appeal Procedure.
-Appeal Hearing The opportunity for appellants, complainants and respondents to provide or respond to information, arguments, and evidence in an appeal process.
-An appeal hearing can take the form of written document exchange and/or one or more oral meetings, either virtual or in- person.
+Appeal Hearing The opportunity for appellants and respondents to provide or respond to information, arguments, and evidence in an appeal process.
+An appeal hearing can take the form of written document exchange and/or an oral meeting, either virtual or in-person, with the Appeal Panel.
 Appellant A person who appeals the decision of the Faculty Decision-Maker or the Student Conduct Officer under this procedure.